Apollo Intensa Emozione: Production

 Production of the Intensa Emozione started in April 2019 with deliveries beginning in the third quarter of 2019.
-The carbon fibre monocoque chassis of the car is produced by Capricorn Group and chassis adjustment along with final assembly are carried out by HWA AG.
+The carbon fiber monocoque chassis of the car is produced by Capricorn Group and chassis adjustment along with final assembly are carried out by HWA AG.
 The car is assembled and completed in Affalterbach, Germany where HWA manufactures its race cars.

-Its Carbon fibre body colour was changed twice and is currently present in black.
 The second production Apollo IE was delivered in November 2019.
 This is also called the "ML" (initials of its Malaysian owner Michael Loke) version due to a very distinct colour scheme.
-Overall, only 10 Apollo IEs will be produced.
+Only ten Apollo IEs were produced, all of which had been reportedly sold.